Abingdon, Illinois: Demographics

-Schools
+Education

 Until July 1, 2013, Abingdon's school district included Hedding Grade School, Abingdon Middle School, and Abingdon High School.

 In November 2012 voters approved a school consolidation with Avon.
 Beginning July 1, 2013, the district became known as Abingdon-Avon CUSD #276.
 Abingdon is home to Hedding Grade School, which is a PK - 5 attendance center, and Abingdon-Avon High School.
 Avon also houses a PK - 5 elementary school and Abingdon-Avon Middle School, which serves students in grades 6 - 8.

 Abingdon-Avon CUSD #276 serves nearly 1,000 students.

 The high school enrollment is 289 students.
 The students selected "Tornadoes" as the mascot and black, green, and yellow as the school colors.

 Hedding College (1855–1930) was named after Methodist Bishop Elizah Hedding.
 The school merged with Illinois Wesleyan University in 1930.